focusjordan/ORBIT/ORBIT_ROADMAP.md

 - Test audio committed (can be used for all future audio tests)
 - Next: Add database lookup methods (Session 4)

+**Alignment Confirmed:**
+- ✅ Matches ORBIT_SPECIFICATION.md §7.1 & §10 (fingerprint.js example)
+- ✅ No over-engineering: kept to exact hash matching only
+- ✅ Guardrails respected: no similarity features, no fuzzy matching
+- ✅ Session 4 guardrails documented in roadmap (lines 833-842)
+- ✅ Ready for database integration with same simplicity approach

 ---

 ### Session Notes Template: